isabella232/drawIT/README.md

 # drawit
-Automate creation of IBM2 IT architecture diagrams.
+Automate creation of IBM IT architecture diagrams.